deavid/lprfl/src/011A_comments.md

 But Rust also has comment blocks.
 A comment block starts with `/*` and ends with `*/`.
-Everything in the middle is completely ignored even if there are multiple pages.
+Rust will ignore everything in the middle, even if there are multiple lines.

 ```rust